frankyn/GraphDBBenchmark/README.md

 #### GUI mode ####
 To start GDB's visual interface open a command prompt, go to the GDB-Distrib directory and type:
 *java -jar client.jar gui*

+### Results and visualizations ###
+Logs are generated during the benchmark for further analysis and comparisons (a log file GDB-Distrib\log\log.txt is created at benchmark startup).
+One can also define results visualizations in source mode.
+The resulting figures are output in GDB-Distrib\plots.